WillWill56/keychron-k1se-rev-engi/rgb-optical-ansi/README.md

 ## Chips

-Main chip has markings sanded off, probably safe to assume SN32F248B
+Main chip has markings sanded off, but based on the K1 SE firmware update tool it appears to be an SN32F24xB.
+Firmware file is named `SN32F240B_32.hex`, although it seems more likely the chip is the SN32F248B.

-Bluetooth chip is Cypress CYW20730 A2KFBG
+Bluetooth chip is Cypress CYW20730 A2KFBG.

-Charge IC is TP4056
+Charge IC is TP4056.

 ## Key Matrix